Praveenkumz95/Capstone/README.md

 -	Replaced values
 -	Added new columns for Year, Month, and Hour
 -	Added new measure for YTD sales in model view

+Feel free to explore my GitHub repository to view more of my projects!

 #### Connect with Me!
 Like my work?
 Send me a DM on [Linkedin!](https://www.linkedin.com/in/praveenkumar151295/)